billoxbury/blitscan/scrape/README.md

 ## Design thoughts

+We should consider targetting non-English as well as English language results, but depending on the query term/species.
+We could use BirdLife data zone geo information for this.

 The current use of a local CSV file for the database is a hack and should move to the published database being stored in SQL or Mongo cloud storage.

 The JSON file used in steps 1,2 should be thought of as private to the _scrape_ service.
 It is used to track usage of search terms (e.g. so they're not used too often) and for metrics.